kgruiz/Recapit/CONTRIBUTING.md

    # or
    python -m pip install -e .
    ```
-4. Set `GEMINI_API_KEY` in your shell before exercising the CLI or API.
+4. Install the Rust toolchain (1.79 or newer) and set `GEMINI_API_KEY` in your shell before exercising the CLI or API.

 ### Dependencies

 - Python 3.10+
-- Poppler (required by `pdf2image` for rasterization)
+- Rust 1.79+ and Cargo (for the `recapit` binary and integration tests)
+- Poppler (`pdftoppm`, `pdfinfo`), FFmpeg, and yt-dlp (for video/YouTube pipelines)
-- Google Gemini access with permissions for the models listed in `recapit/constants.py`
+- Google Gemini access with permissions for the models listed in `src/constants.rs`

 ## Development Workflow